Unite and overthrow 'dictatorial' govt to save democracy: Kharge to Cong leaders | Politics

 ''Our goal must be to defeat the BJP in the 2024 Lok Sabha elections and work diligently to form an alternative government in the country,'' the Congress chief stressed.

-Noting that there are challenges that lie ahead, Kharge said these challenges aren't just those of the Congress and also concern the survival of Indian democracy and the preservation of the Indian Constitution.
+Noting that there are challenges ahead, Kharge said these challenges aren't just those of the Congress but also concern the survival of Indian democracy and the preservation of the Indian Constitution.

 He said the challenge is to save the Constitution and the rights of SC/ST/OBCs, women, poor and minorities.

-Claiming that the Congress had laid the foundation of the Constitution and democracy in the country, Kharge said that is why the onus of protecting them is also on the party. ''For this, we have to fight till our last breath''.

-''I would like to ask the state presidents and Legislative party leaders present here: Are your committees at the Mandal, Block and District level ready?
+Claiming that the Congress had laid the foundation of the Constitution and democracy in the country, Kharge said that is why the onus of protecting them is also on the party. ''For this, we have to fight till our last breath.'' ''I would like to ask the state presidents and legislative party leaders present here: Are your committees at the mandal, block and district levels ready?
 Are we giving them regular programmes?
-Have we started identifying potential candidates?''
-Kharge said at the meeting.
+Have we started identifying potential candidates,'' Kharge asked.

 ''This is not the time for us to rest.
 In the last 10 years under BJP rule, the challenges faced by ordinary people have multiplied.
 The Prime Minister (Narendra Modi) refuses to address the concerns of the poor, farmers, labourers, women, and youth; instead, he cannot look beyond himself,'' the Congress chief alleged.